How 'late bloomer' Moore can follow Whyte & Dallas

 "Sean and Gavin both look like they just love playing football, they are not really interested in anything else," he said.

 "A big thing is that you can talk to Sean and he will listen, you can say to him that he should try this or try that.
 The key for me with players like Gavin Whyte and Stuart Dallas was their attitude.
-They didn't come in and think and think they were the finished article or better than everybody else.
+They didn't come in and think they were the finished article or better than everybody else.

 "They wanted to listen to everyone around them and get better.
 Sean is very much like those two in personality and in terms of wanting to absorb everything around him.